All Episodes

 I'm going to show them who's boss.

-And then she's she's telling you this, and she's essentially holding one hand behind her back for the brown paper bag full of cash from Goldman Sachs.
+And then she's telling you this, and she's essentially holding one hand behind her back for the brown paper bag full of cash from Goldman Sachs.

 I mean, this is preposterous.